Exile in Guyville: Packaging

 Phair was also responsible for a great part of the artwork design.
-Originally, the album cover was largely collage based and involved "a fat lady in a pool".
+Originally, the album cover was largely collage-based and involved "a fat lady in a pool".
 In 2008, Phair stated it was originally "an orgy of Barbies floating in a pool", a concept that Matador rejected, stating that such artwork would not sell.
-The final cover design is a photo of Liz topless in a photo booth, taken and cropped by Nash Kato of Urge Overkill.
+The final cover design is a photo of Phair topless in a photo booth, taken and cropped by Nash Kato of Urge Overkill.
 The interior artwork is based on that of Lopez Tejera's 1952 album The Joys and Sorrows of Andalusia.
 The booklet also features a collage of several Polaroid photos of Phair, Wood, Rice (and various other people), with a paraphrase from lines from the movie Dirty Harry.

 Meaning

 The term Guyville comes from a song of the same name by Urge Overkill.
 Liz Phair explained the concept of the album in a Billboard article, stating that "For me, Guyville is a concept that combines the smalltown mentality of a 500-person Knawbone, KY.-type town with the Wicker Park indie music scene in Chicago, plus the isolation of every place I've lived in, from Cincinnati to Winnetka".
 When asked during an interview with Noah Adams on his radio show All Things Considered about the concept, she elaborated: "It was a state of mind and / or neighborhood that I was living in.
 Guyville, because it was definitely their sensibilities that held the aesthetic, you know what I mean?
 It was sort of guy things - comic books with really disfigured, screwed-up people in them, this sort of like constant love of social aberration.
 You know what I mean?
 This kind of guy mentality, you know, where men are men and women are learning."
 Asked about what she sees in Guyville, Phair said that "All the guys have short, cropped hair, John Lennon glasses, flannel shirts, unpretentiously worn, not as a grunge statement.
 Work boots."

 Phair has also stated that most songs on the album were not about her.
 She commented, "That stuff didn't happen to me, and that's what made writing it interesting.
 I wasn't connecting with my friends.
 I wasn't connecting with relationships.
 I was in love with people who couldn't care less about me.
 I was yearning to be part of a scene.
 I was in a posing kind of mode, yearning to have things happen for me that weren't happening.
 So I wanted to make it seem real and convincing.
 I wrote the whole album for a couple people to see and know me."

 Phair commented in interviews that the album was a song-by-song reply to the Rolling Stones' 1972 album Exile on Main St. Some critics contend that the album is not a clear or obvious song-by-song response, although Phair sequenced her compositions in an attempt to match the songlist and pacing of the Rolling Stones album.